Vaani0702/vaani_ggh_2025/README.md

    pip install -r requirements.txt
    ```
 3. **Download and Configure Tesseract OCR:**
-   - Install Tesseract OCR from [Tesseract Website](https://github.com/tesseract-ocr/tesseract)
-   - Ensure it is accessible via the system path.
+   - Install Tesseract OCR and ensure it is accessible via the system path.

 ## How to Run
 1. **Start the Flask API:**